CWES Assessment - When to Refer for Assessment

 • Requires changes to their WTW Plan due to Domestic Abuse services and vocational goal changes.

-• A student wants to change his/her SIP goal.
+• A student wants to change his/her Self-Initiated Program (SIP) goal.

-• Student is interested in attending Gavilan Community College short-term certification program.
+• Student is interested in attending Gavilan Community College's short-term certification program.

 Refer to Referrals to Gavilan College for additional information.